rmtew/incursion-roguelike/README.md

   1. Download and install Visual Studio 2013 Community Edition.
   1. Download and extract the Incursion source code.
+     * You can [download a snapshot](https://bitbucket.org/rmtew/incursion-roguelike/downloads), click on the `Branches` tab, and download a snapshot of the `master` branch.
+This will mean you will need to get the source again to get any changes after the point in time you downloaded your snapshot.
+     * You can [install Git in some fashion](https://www.atlassian.com/git/tutorials/) and clone the repository, and pull any changes made after the point in time your clone was made.
   1. Enter the `build` subdirectory within the Incursion source code.
   1. Ensure that you have the EditorConfig extension installed by doing the following:
       1. It is important you do this if you plan to contribute back changes to me, as it ensures the files are have correct indentation.